usepolvo/usepolvo-docs/src/guide/getting-started/installation.md

 # Installation

-Getting started with usepolvo is quick and easy.
-Follow these steps to install usepolvo in your Python environment.
+Getting started with polvo is quick and easy.
+Follow these steps to install polvo in your Python environment.

 ## Prerequisites